HOCD: Understanding homosexual obsessive-compulsive disorder

 What is important to understand is this…

-Regardless, the aim is to ‘get rid’ of those uncomfortable feelings.
+Regardless, the aim is to ‘get rid’ of those uncomfortable feelings or reduce or eliminate the doubt and uncertainty.

-But in doing so, the sufferer inadvertently keeps the OCD cycle in motion.
-By engaging in these compulsions we teach the brain that we need them in order to tolerate anxiety and uncertainty.
+But in doing so, the sufferer inadvertently reinforces the intrusive thoughts and keeps the OCD cycle in motion.
+By engaging in these compulsions, we teach the brain that we need them in order to tolerate anxiety and uncertainty.

-Instead, we want to teach our brains that we are capable of managing the discomfort without those safety behaviors.
+Instead, we want to change how we respond to these intrusive thoughts and obsessions and teach our brains that we are capable of managing the discomfort without those safety behaviors.
 Then we can begin to break the cycle.

 What is HOCD?